langfuse/langfuse-docs/README.md

 - [Tailwind CSS](https://tailwindcss.com/)

 Interested in stack of Q&A docs chatbot?
 Checkout the [blog post](https://langfuse.com/blog/qa-chatbot-for-langfuse-docs) for implementation details (all open source)

+## Bundle analysis

+Run `pnpm run analyze` to analyze the bundle size of the production build using `@next/bundle-analyzer`.